VEuPathDB/iedb-epitope-mapping-nextflow/README.md

 **<p align=left>Input Data</p>**
 Example of input data can be found in the `data` directory with following required files
-* An epitope tab file containing the short epitope sequence from IEDB.
+* An Epitope tab file containing the short Epitope sequence from IEDB.
 See example in data/epitopes.tab
 * A file containing sequences for peptide source proteins.
 See example in data/peroepitopesGenpept.fasta

 **<p align=left>Output Data</p>**